sopra-fs24-group-36/server/contributions.md

 ### Yujie
 - 21.04, [#33](https://github.com/sopra-fs24-group-36/client/issues/33), connet group cookbook to backend, it can display recipes in it
 - 21.04, [#34](https://github.com/sopra-fs24-group-36/client/issues/34), connet personal cookbook to backend, it can display recipes in it
-- 21.04, [#35](https://github.com/sopra-fs24-group-36/client/issues/35), connet user profile and edit profile to backend, the information changed is saved to the server
+- 21.04, [#35](https://github.com/sopra-fs24-group-36/client/issues/35), connet user profile and edit profile to backend, the information changed is saved to the server, add authentication, user can only edit their own profile

 ### Summer